- What is IntroDUCKtion?

 As a student attending a two-day IntroDUCKtion session, you will stay on campus in a residence hall between Day 1 and Day 2 of the orientation program.
 Parents and families are not allowed to stay in the residence halls, but we do have a number of hotel partner options that are nearby campus that you can learn more about here.
 If you are a student attending a one-day transfer student session, we do not offer the option to stay in the residence halls, but reccommend taking a look at our hotel partners nearby campus if needed.

 All incoming students are required to attend an orientation session prior to registering for their first term of classes.
-All of our sessions are on campus in Eugene (with the exception of IntroDUCKtion Hawai’i), and we do not offer online orientation.
+All of our sessions are on campus in Eugene (with the exception of IntroDUCKtion Hawai’i, Chicago, and D.C.), and we do not offer online orientation.
 If it is absolutely impossible for you to attend IntroDUCKtion, then you must request an exception.

 Yes.
 You must attend orientation and meet with your advisor during your assigned appointment time in order to register for classes.
 You may meet with an advisor any time.
 However, you will only receive your registration PIN and be cleared to register by attending an orientation program.